Deer vehicle collision project

 We are Working closely with Scottish Venison, SAOS, Lowland Deer Network Scotland, Scottish Government and other relevant parties to encourage and develop greater collaboration regarding use of deer larders.

 As part of SAOS Low Ground Venison Supply Chain Project, we are working with stakeholders, including Lowland Deer Network Scotland and Scottish Venison, exploring community larder and processing infrastructure at various scales.
-A second round of funding applications has now closed and successful applicants notified of their funding support.
+A third round of funding applications opened on 18 June 2026.

 Deer management training project